malxxy/cattle-tracker/README.md

 - The agricultural industry has relied on generationally passed knowledge for financial success.
 HERD. will incorporate a rancher’s intuition with scalable data to continue to support America’s farmers.
 Rancher’s can track and analyze livestock for optimal results financially and for the health of the animal.

+- Navigate here to use the application: https://cattle-tracker.herokuapp.com/

 ## Learning Moments
 - Connecting Routes was a challenge that our team faced head on.
 It was a collaborative effort to continue to problem solve.
 - Use of Partials was another new trial and error that allowed us to get some practice and learn from eachother.
 - Lodash was a new addition that we implemented into our application, one of many npm packages that we looked at to try out during this deployment.
 - Deploying to heroku was a newer process that we have only done a handful of times up to now.

 ## Future Development
 Live Tracking Feature